surjit/jpauli.github.io/_carew/posts/2015-01-22-on-php-function-calls.md

 *	Function calls and method calls are exactly the same
 *	User functions calls and internal functions calls are differently handled
+*	Function calls requires the creation/destruction of a VM stack frame (a memory space where to store variables passed to the function).

 That's why I talked about an "internal" function call in my last statement, because I show an example of a call to an internal PHP function, that is a PHP function that's designed in C, here : PHP's ``strlen()``.
 If we were dumping the OPCode of a "user" PHP function - that is a function that a programmer wrote using the PHP language - OPCode could have been different, but they could have been exactly the same as well.

-This is because PHP doesn't generate the same OPCode weither at compile time it knows the function, or not.
+_This is because PHP doesn't generate the same OPCode weither at compile time it knows the function, or not._
 Obviously, internal PHP functions are known at compile time (because they are discovered before the compiler even starts), but that is not necessary true for user functions, which can be called without having been declared before, but after.
 Also, when talking about the execution, internal PHP functions are more efficient than user PHP functions, as well as internal benefit from more validation mechanisms than user functions.

+### The Zend VM argument stack frame

 Let's continue with the internal functions examples, and the ``strlen()`` one just above.
 On the OPCode shown above, we can see that a function call is not managed using just one OPCode.
 In fact, there is a first thing you should remember when talking about functions : they own a stack.